TheBeeArr/beearr-tiles-and-tools/README.md

 - Any and all building files (.tbx).
 - Any and all tilesheets (.png).

+These tools have not yet been tested fully,

 I am not responsible for any loss of data resulting from the usage of these tools.
 [See license.txt for more information](LICENSE)

+# Watch out for Mods!

+I personally like to use many mods, especially new tiles.
+As such most of this project requires the same mods/tilesheets to be available, the list of which can be found here.
+I have separated the tiles used by the TileZed tools into two categories (Vanilla and Modded); it should be easy to spot and comment out the modded tiles if you prefer to make maps using only Vanilla tiles.
+When it comes to the BuildingEd ISO mode, I made no such separation, and using my modifications to that tool without the mods/tilesheets is not recommended.

+## The Tools:

+# TileZed - Fence Tool